SachinKainth/PrimeTables/README.md

 * How to Run

-Update line 21 of HomeController to pass in a value of numberOfPrimes to GetFirstNPrimes and run the Site project to see the table that is generated.
+Run the Site project and enter the number of prime numbers into the textbox, on the page that appears, and press the submit button.

 * Good points